boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/embedding-a-widget.md

     </body>
     ```

-4. Refer the following table for value of the previous properties based on your application.
+4. Please refer to the following table for the value of the previous properties based on your application.

     <meta charset="utf-8"/>
     <table>